- 1. Introduction

 Safer recruitment, induction and supervision of staff are essential to the safeguarding of adults with care and support needs.
 All organisations should have generic recruitment policies and procedures in place.
 This chapter provides additional, specific guidance in relation to safer recruitment practices at each step of the generic recruitment process, which aims to prevent unsuitable persons from working with adults, either as a paid member of staff or volunteer whether they are permanent, temporary or agency staff or recruited from abroad.
 In addition, it applies to staff / volunteers who are seen by adults with care and support needs as trustworthy and / or have access to confidential information.
 This may include administrative staff, caretakers, and maintenance workers for example.

 Commissioners should ensure the principles of safer recruitment and employment are included in service level agreements or contracts drawn up between them and service providers.
-A service level agreement or contract should also contain the service’s safeguarding statement (see Section 2.1 Policy statements below).
+A service level agreement or contract should also contain the service’s safeguarding statement (see Section 2.1 Commitment to safeguarding).

 2. Safer Recruitment Practices

-All organisations should have a policy statement in relation to their commitment to the prevention of abuse and neglect and promoting the wellbeing of adults with care and support needs, to which it is expected all staff and volunteers will abide and embed in their daily practice.
-It should include a statement that robust recruitment and selection procedures are in place to identify and deter people who might abuse or neglect adults with care and support needs or who are otherwise unsuitable for employment / volunteering.
+All organisations should have a statement about their commitment to the prevention of abuse and neglect and promoting the wellbeing of adults with care and support needs, to which it is expected all staff and volunteers will abide and embed in their daily practice.
+This should include that robust recruitment and selection procedures are in place to identify and deter people who might abuse or neglect adults with care and support needs or who are otherwise unsuitable for employment / volunteering.
 The statement should be included in recruitment material such as job adverts, candidate information packs and person specifications.

-Provider agencies should produce internal guidance for staff which relate clearly to the Safeguarding Adults Procedures, and which set out the responsibilities of all staff to operate within it.
-These should include guidance on:
+Organisations should publish a safeguarding policy for staff which clearly relates to these Safeguarding Adults Procedures, and sets out the responsibilities of all staff.
+It should include information on:

 - identifying adults who are particularly at risk;